sklykov/zernpy/README.md

-### zernpy - Python package for calculation real-valued Zernike polynomials and assotiated 2D PSF kernels
+### zernpy - Python package for calculation real-valued Zernike polynomials and associated 2D PSF kernels

 #### Project description and references
 This project is intended for calculation of Zernike polynomials' parameters / real values / properties using exact (analytical) and recursive equations.